johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > Check that input and output cards are seated securely.
             > Check input and output lights on the PLC.
 Compare these against photos taken when the system is ready to run.
             > If PLC inputs and outputs are bypassed using multiplexers then check the lights on the multiplexers.

+            > Check the manual for troubleshooting tips and look at the wiring diagrams.
+            > Look over the ladder logic in the documentation.

-            > Check the ladder logic if possible with a Laptop PC or look over the ladder logic in the documentation.
+            > Check the ladder logic if possible with a Laptop PC to check the state of the PLC.

+            > Set up a Watch Application on you Laptop to monitor the state of suspect inputs and outputs of the PLC.
+            > Use the Watch Application to catch intermitant events which are to fast to catch with the human senses.

+            > Use the slow motion video function on your smartphone to record machine operation.
+Maybe you will observe something under slow motion which is not visible at normal speed.

+            > Use an infrared camera if available and look for unusual sources of heat.
+            > These could indicate jams, clogs, leaks, loose wires, faulty electronics and more.

             > Check the health of the motors:
             > Measure voltage, freq, power factor and amperage on all legs loaded and unloaded.